temporal-community/temporal-for-terraform/README.md

 ### demo 2-b: Show durability

 1. Kill the orchestration while it's waiting on approval.
 Let the timer fire.
 Bring the orchestration back.
-2. Use the `shouldfail` flag in the activity.
-If you do it for DNS you'll have the opportunity to point out that the AWS infra provisioning is not retried.
+2. Break the network - i.e. out to the Cloudflare API.
+If running on a mac, see instructions for using `pfctl` below.

 ### demo 3: Add a timeout on the approval (Durable timer)

-1. `git checkout demo3`
+1. `git checkout demo3-timer-idempotence`
 2. Run the orchstration: `go run ./cmd/worker/main.go`
 3. Run the starter: `go run ./cmd/starter/main.go -action=create -dns-approved=false`
 	1. To approve `go run ./cmd/starter/main.go -action=approve -environment=env-id`